-- External beam irradiation, including electron boots for breast cancer lesions and superficial radiation therapy for skin cancer.
+- External beam radiation, including electron boosts for breast cancer lesions and superficial radiation therapy for skin cancer.

 - IMRT (Intensity Modulated Radiation Therapy) delivers higher radiation doses directly to cancer cells while sparing more of the surrounding healthy tissues.

 - Portal imaging to provide instant digital images for treatment verification.